williscool/modern_js_app/README.md

-# Photos App - Technical Exercise from Slack
+# Currency Exchange Quotes

-A modern vanilla js app.
+A modern js app.

+(add more detail about what it supposed to do)

 ## Features